updated

 Cultural exchange and learning opportunities

-Along the way, we've gained various skills, from chainsawing and cement mixing to paint effects and mosaics, which we are happy to share.
-(We still have a lot to learn, so your experience is most welcome in return.)
+Along the way, I've gained various skills, from cement mixing to paint effects and mosaics, which I am happy to share.
+(I still have a lot to learn, so your experience is most welcome in return.)

-Juliet has run English classes for adults and children and we will both help if English is not your first language.
-We speak just about enough Italian to get by and can pass on what we know.
-Se sei madrelingua in italiano, saremo molto grati per conversazioni e correzioni :o)
+I have run English classes for adults and children and I will help if English is not your first language.
+I speak just about enough Italian to get by and can pass on what I know.
+Se sei madrelingua in italiano, saró molto grato per conversazioni e correzioni :o)

-Juliet loves a good chat about life, the universe, equality, films and pangolins.
-She has been an organic gardener for many years and happy to demonstrate what little she knows.
+I have been an organic gardener for many years and happy to demonstrate what little I know.
 Ditto with honing your writing skills.
-As a published author, she runs writers' workshops, which you are welcome to come along to if they coincide with your stay.
+As an ex-NUJ journalist and published author, I run writers' workshops, which you are welcome to come along to if they coincide with your stay.

-After hours, J is happy to teach you piano, handpan, ukulele or basic flute.
-Depending on the latest covid rules, musicians/singers are also very welcome to join her every Thursday afternoon for music therapy sessions at the wonderful local residential facility for adults (18+) with learning, emotional, behavioural and physical issues.
+Depending on the latest covid rules, musicians/singers are also very welcome to join me every Thursday afternoon for music therapy sessions at the wonderful local residential facility for adults (18+) with learning, emotional, behavioural and physical issues.
 It's chaotic but lots of fun!

 Buon viaggio...